jaked/orpc/RpcOverHttp.markdown

+---
+layout: page
-#summary Using orpc with RPC over HTTP with ocamljs
+title: Using orpc with RPC over HTTP with ocamljs
+---
+#Using orpc with RPC over HTTP with ocamljs

-Orpc can also be used to call over HTTP from Javascript clients written using [http://code.google.com/p/ocamljs/ ocamljs] to Ocamlnet servers.
+Orpc can also be used to call over HTTP from Javascript clients written using [ocamljs] (http://github.com/jaked/ocamljs) to Ocamlnet servers.
 When calling `orpc` use the `--js` argument to generate this kind of client / server.